JanaLumi/janalumi.github.io/notes/Research.md

 When uncertainty exists, interfaces can provide additional ways to explore, compare and understand.

-## Systems thinking
+## Systems Thinking

-Objects exist within relationships.
+Objects do not exist in isolation.
+They exist within networks of relationships that change over time.

-An artwork exists within a room.
+An artwork exists within a room, where light, colour, architecture and neighbouring objects all influence how it is experienced.

-A product exists within a lifecycle.
+A product exists within a lifecycle, from material extraction and manufacture to maintenance, repair, reuse and eventual recycling or disposal.

-A shared object exists within a community.
+Objects may also exist within communities, passing between people through sharing, lending, repair and collective stewardship rather than individual ownership alone.

-Interfaces can help make these relationships visible.
+Interfaces can help make these relationships visible, enabling people to navigate not only individual objects but also the broader systems in which they participate.

 ## Designing for navigation